tensorflow/docs/site/en/community/contribute/docs_ref.md

     the above example.
 Also, check out
     [this part](https://docs.python.org/3/library/doctest.html#warnings) in the
     DocTest documentation.
 If the output exceeds the 80 line limit, you can put the extra output on the new line and DocTest will recognize it.
-See multi-line blocks below for the input.
+For example, see multi-line blocks below.
 *   *Globals*: The `tf`, `np` and `os` modules are always available in TensorFlow's DocTest.
 *   *Use symbols*: In DocTest you can directly access symbols defined in the